bxrne/launchrail/cmd/server/README.md

 # server

-Backend web server for the LaunchRail application that handles HTTP requests, serves API endpoints for accessing simulation data, and manages simulation control functionalities.
+Backend web server for the Launchrail application that handles HTTP requests, serves API endpoints for accessing simulation data, and manages simulation control functionalities.

 ## Notes
 - Initializes and configures the Gin HTTP server based on configuration files